Quad-note chord sequencer

 - Added “All chords” factory preset.

-- Fix global transposition when pasting preset.
+- Fix global transposition when pasting a chord.

 - Ignore ADV trigger up to 1ms after receiving a RESET trigger, per the VCV standard.